NicolasBernaerts/tasmota/pilotwire/README.md

   * flash provided firmware
   * Setup configuration pages

-Diode connexion should be done directly on the relay outputs :
+Typical diodes to use are **1N4004**.
+Connexion should be done directly on the relay outputs :

 ![Sonoff Basic](https://raw.githubusercontent.com/NicolasBernaerts/tasmota/master/pilotwire/filpilote-diode-single.jpg)